5 Essential SEO Tips and Tricks

-While last year was indeed eventful year for the search engine optimization industry, the majority of SEO tactics that worked will (fortunately) continue to be effective in 2019.
+While last year was indeed an eventful year for the search engine optimization industry, the majority of SEO tactics that worked well (fortunately) continue to be effective in 2019.

 So let’s get down to brass tacks.
-Here’s our list of the 5 most important SEO tips and tricks to consider in 2019.
+Here’s our list of the five most important SEO tips and tricks to consider in 2019.

 1. Target Smart Keywords

-Keyword research is one SEO tactic that (fortunately) hasn’t changed much over the years, and will likely continue to be one of the most important to get right.
+Keyword research is an SEO tactic that (fortunately) hasn’t changed much over the years, and will likely continue to be one of the most important to get right.

 It’s a necessary prerequisite for success in link building, on-page SEO, and content marketing.
 Honestly, if you’re going to be doing any business online, you’ll need to include keyword research in some capacity.To put it simply, effective keyword targeting underlies almost every successful SEO campaign.
 Click To Tweet

 Remember, keywords determine the niche relevance and visibility of your site for specific search terms.